Frequently Asked Questions (FAQ)

 • DRDP–K is aligned with the Common Core Standards.

-• DRDP–K considers the specific cultural and linguistic characteristics of the diverse kindergarten population, including dual language learners.
+• DRDP–K considers the diverse kindergarten population's specific cultural and linguistic characteristics, including dual language learners.

 What does the DRDP-K assess?